spipm/BraekerCTF_2024_public/readme.md

 AI images were generated with [DreamStudio](https://beta.dreamstudio.ai/), and ChatGPT was used for a bunch of things.
 For the mascot banner I used the Infinite image tool from [Runwayml](https://app.runwayml.com).

-I'd also like to thank the creators of the [XMAS CTF 2022](https://gitlab.com/hecarii-tuica-si-paunii/x-mas-ctf-2022-challenges/-/tree/main/) for making their CTF open source, which made getting Docker to work alot easier.
+I'd also like to thank the creators of the [XMAS CTF 2022](https://gitlab.com/hecarii-tuica-si-paunii/x-mas-ctf-2022-challenges/-/tree/main/) for making their CTF open source, which made getting Docker to work a lot easier.

 ## Write-ups